 Tactics #14: Manually connect the two sides.

-Initially, Zappos team was dealing with orders manually: fulfilled the order, drove to shoe stored, bot them, and shipped them.
+A great Chicken and Egg Problem marketplace sample here would be Zappos & Zenefits.
+Initially, the Zappos team was dealing with orders manually: fulfilled the order, drove to shoe stores, bot them, and shipped them.
 Such a flow allowed them to polish out excellent initial transactions.
-The same did eToys and Zenefits – health insurance service.
+The same did eToys and Zenefits – health insurance services.

-Tactics #15: Target on a niche where sellers are buyers too.
+Tactics #15: Target a niche where sellers are buyers too.

 Tactics #16: Exclusive access